Despite Speedy Recovery, Caribbean Is Poised to Lose Billions of Tourism Dollars

 But as bad as those figures appear, the worst is yet to come.

-As hotels, restaurants, resorts and island infrastructures are restored, the Caribbean could see losses totalling more than $3 billion during the next four years until visitor rates climb back to 2016 levels, according to research presented at the World Travel and Tourism Council (WTTC) conference in Buenos Aires, Argentina.
+As hotels, restaurants, resorts and island infrastructures are restored, the Caribbean could see losses totaling more than $3 billion during the next four years until visitor rates climb back to 2016 levels, according to research presented at the World Travel and Tourism Council (WTTC) conference in Buenos Aires, Argentina.
 The economic analysis is one of the most complete since the storms devastated many of the islands.

 “This is based on the assumption that there are no serious impacts from other natural disasters, or other disasters in 2018, 2019, and beyond,” said Rochelle Turner, director of research for the British-based WTTC.